JadAlArab7/ticketing-backend/TicketingBE/TICKET_API_GUIDE.md

 All endpoints require JWT authentication:
 - Header: `Authorization: Bearer {token}`
-- The `createdBy` field is automatically populated from the JWT token's `userId` claim
+- The `createdBy` field is automatically populated from the JWT token's `userId` claim (department ID)
 - Users can only create tickets for their own department (enforced by token validation)

+**Data Visibility:**
+- Users can only see tickets they created OR tickets assigned to their department
+- The GET /api/Ticket endpoint automatically filters results based on the authenticated user's department ID
+- Query: `WHERE created_by = @user_id OR ticket_assignees.department_id = @user_id`

 ## Error Handling